saintmalik/awesome-oss-docs/README.md

 - [Conductor](https://netflix.github.io/conductor/) - Conductor is a workflow orchestration engine that runs in the cloud.
 [Edit on GitHub](https://github.com/Netflix/conductor/tree/main/docs)

-- [Eureka](https://github.com/Netflix/eureka/wiki) - Eureka is a RESTful (Representational State Transfer) service that is primarily used in the AWS cloud for the purpose of discovery, load balancing and failover of middle-tier servers.
-It plays a critical role in Netflix mid-tier infra.

 <a name="netlify-open-source-documentations"/>

 ## Netlify Open Source Documentations